jvns/tweets-archive/README.md

   ```
 4. Edit `index.html` and replace "julia" with your name, also replace the profile pic / "Julia Evans" / `b0rk` with your information
 5. Also you'll need to edit `build.py` and rerun it
+6. Also `b0rk` is hardcoded into the `app.js`, replace it with your username

 ### themes